Register to comment

 To date, more than 49 project teams in eight regions have benefited from this innovative new training programme.

 If you are involved in the review, commissioning and development of services, we can help you develop tangible, user-centred solutions and embed design capability across teams as part of the process.
-If your organisation is based in London and has a service or policy challenge requiring a different approach, this could be your opportunity to receive training and support through this proven, innovative development programme delivered by Design Council and fully supported and funded by the Local Government Association (LGA).

 Our intensive cohort-based accelerator programme aims to improve understanding of the value of design so more local government leaders are able to adopt key methodologies and use them as a change lever so that design becomes a natural part of the commissioning process.

 We have developed an intensive 120-day programme focused on increasing the scale and pace of new methods by combining a regional and mixed cohort approach with regular workshop days.

 The programme brings up to six project teams together for five full-day sessions, providing teams with an introduction to the design process, and its role in public and private sector innovation through:

 - Offering practical and immersive training and support to build design capability through an intensive two-day ‘bootcamp’

 - Applying design frameworks, methods and tools to projects in order to quickly generate and test new service ideas through techniques such as service mapping and prototyping